biodash/biodash.github.io/content/codeclub/17_regex/index.md

 -   [A course video by Roger Peng introducing regular expressions](https://www.youtube.com/watch?v=NvHjYOilOf8).

 -   [RegExplain](https://www.garrickadenbuie.com/project/regexplain), an RStudio add-in to visualize regex matches and help build regular expressions.

+[^1]: Since R 4.0, which was released last year, there is also a "raw string" or "raw character constant" construct, which circumvents some of these problems -- see [this blogpost](https://mpopov.com/blog/2020/05/22/strings-in-r-4.x/) that summarizes this new syntax.
+Because many are not yet using R 4.x, and most current examples, vignettes, and tutorials on the internet don't use this, we will stick to being stuck with all the backslashes for now.